Neil Giraldo: Professional career

 Giraldo was also the producer for the John Waite album Ignition, released on May 21, 1982.
 The album featured the single "Change", which also appeared on the soundtrack for the 1985 film, Vision Quest.

 Tropico was released in August 1984, featuring a new sound, less hard rock.
 It, too, earned RIAA and CRIA platinum certification.
 A year later, Seven the Hard Way, was released, earning an RIAA gold certification.
 Giraldo and Benatar's success continued with Wide Awake in Dreamland in the summer of 1988, again earning RIAA gold certification.

 In late April 1991, True Love was released, followed by Gravity's Rainbow in 1993, which was the last album recorded with Chrysalis Records.

 Innamorata was released in June 1997 and was recorded under the CMC International record label.
 The album featured the single "Strawberry Wine".

 Giraldo began film scoring in 2001 with his debut work for the film Nailed, starring Harvey Keitel.

-The Benatar album Go was released in August 2003 under the Bel Chiasso label.
+The Pat Benatar album Go was released in August 2003 under the Bel Chiasso label.
 The album included the 9/11 charity single, "Christmas in America".

 In 2004 Giraldo was the film composer for the film Smile, which featured Sean Astin, Beau Bridges, and Linda Hamilton.

 In September 2019, Giraldo received the AFMX 2019 Music Award, as part of the Albuquerque Film and Music Experience Festival.